Oranjestad: Tourism

 Several modern recreations have emerged, including the outdoor shopping mall at Royal Plaza, and a few scattered buildings along Main Street and on the Main Square.

 The late 18th century Fort Zoutman is one of the town's main attractions and the oldest structure on Aruba.
 It is regarded by UNESCO as a 'Place of Memory of the Slave Trade Route in the Latin Caribbean'.
 Others attractions on the island include the tax-free harbour and the Willem III Tower, located near the fort.

 There are about eight museums on the island.

 Renaissance Island

-The touristically named Renaissance Island (formerly Sonesta Island) is a 40 acre cay (or barrier reef) island, officially known as the Bucuti Rif and it is off the coast near Oranjestad.
+The touristically named Renaissance Island (formerly Sonesta Island) is a 40 acre cay (or barrier reef) island, officially known as the Bucuti Rif off the coast near Oranjestad.
 It is privately owned and has the only private beaches on Aruba.
 There are two beaches: Iguana Beach and Flamingo Beach.
 A Beechcraft 18 and a Convair 400 were both deliberately sunk about 50 yards offshore to create a diving site.
 Flamingoes can be seen on the island.
 However, they are not native to Aruba.